-This means Brian falls below the current £23,250 threshold for care support and will receive some funding from his local authority.
-As his assets exceed £14,250, he must contribute £23 a week in tariff income towards his own care from savings held.
+This means Brian falls below the current $\pounds 23,250$ threshold for care support and will receive some funding from his local authority.
+As his assets exceed $\pounds 14,250$, he must contribute $\pounds 23$ a week in tariff income towards his own care from savings held.

 For illustration purposes only.
 Any resemblance to actual persons is purely coincidental.
-The tariff income is calculated as £1 per every £250 over the lower threshold of £14,250.
+The tariff income is calculated as £1 per every £250 (or part of £250) over the lower threshold of £14,250.